EngagingNetworks/page-builder-templates/free-and-flexible-template-extras.md

-Our newest "Free & Flexible page template V2" by 4Site.
+# Extra things you can do with the Free & Flexible page template V2 by 4Site
 Here are some extra things you might want to try:

 **Add a currency symbol and centre the Donation Other box**